Anne Berner: Vallila Interior CEO

 In 1986, Anne Berner started a new project design business through Vallila Interior Contracting Oy and three years later, in 1989, she became CEO of the company at the age of 25.
 The parent company was renamed Vallila Interior and, under Berner's leadership, the company was given contracts for public buildings.
 The company carried also out decorations for cruisers, including the curtains of all cabins of the Oasis cruise ship built at STX's Turku shipyard.
 In 2008, Berner was responsible for furnishing the three SOK-owned hotels in St. Petersburg.
 In Russia, Vallila Interior has implemented hotel and restaurant projects since 1992.

 In the early 2000s, Vallila's subsidiaries, Keha Oy, Decohouse Oy and Vallila Interior Contracting Oy, merged under the name of Vallila Interior.
 Anne Berner re-launched Vallila's textile design.
 Vallila launched its own textile collection in 2007, and during the 2010s, the Vallila brand became a well-known home textile brand in Finland.

-The New Children's Hospital 2017
+The New Children's Hospital in Helsinki

 Before entering politics, Berner was best known as the public face and leader of a charity project to build a new children's hospital in Helsinki.
 The new children's hospital was formally scheduled for completion in 2017, in time to commemorate the centenary of Finnish independence.
 Berner serves on the hospital's support association, support foundation as chair from 2012 to present.

+Berner created a funding organization in 2013, and construction of the hospital began in 2014.
+The hospital opened in 2018.

+Nadija Foundation

+Berner is the founder and chair of the Nadija Foundation, whose goal is to provide rehabilitation and care for Ukrainian children affected by war.
+Berner began work toward this project after the 2022 Russian invasion of Ukraine.

+The foundation's goals include a physical children's hospital in Lviv, a virtual hospital providing online therapy, and a research institute to study what does and does not work in helping children affected by PTSD.
+The estimated fundraising goal as 150 million euros ($164 million), of which 900,000 euros had been collected by the end of 2023.